igem-waterloo/main-website/README.md

 ### Updating FAQ

-Go to `src/components/data/FaqData.json` and add a new Q&A.
+Go to `src/pages/faq.js` and add a new Q&A. There's no JSON file so that you can use links.

 ### Updating timeline